mtret/jbtrn/README.md

 #### /api/monitored-endpoints

-Lists all endpopints of given user (user is identified by the token in X-AUTH-TOKEN header.
+Lists all endpopints of given user (user is identified by the token in X-AUTH-TOKEN header).

 ```
 GET http://localhost/api/monitored-endpoints